mrdandelion6/Learn-to-Code/README.md

 ```

 To run a particular function, simply make it the only function being called in the `if __name__ == "__main__"` statement and run the Python file.
 Make sure your IDE is using the Python interpreter for the virtual environment you created.

+### Learn R
+Located in the `python` directory.
+Made for someone who has never seen R before.
+This section is relatively new so the notes may currently be small (or empty).

+`notes.r` will contain detailed notes on using R.

+You wll need version 4.4.0 or later.

 ---